-The second grade, $s{time}$ , is based on the time elapsed for performing the test and takes into account the presence and quality of the user manual through an additive bonus-malus factor, which is applied if the start-up test takes longer than 5 min.
-The $s{time}$ grade, including any potential bonus-malus factor, is bounded between 0 and 1.
+The second grade, s{time} , is based on the time elapsed for performing the test and considers the presence and quality of the user manual through an additive bonus-malus factor, which is applied if the start-up test takes longer than 5 min.
+The s{time} grade, including any potential bonus-malus factor, is bounded between 0 and 1.
 The principle of calculating this grade is summarized in Table 17.
-The final grade for the ease of use sub-criterion is the average between $s{impression}$ and $s{time}$ .
+The final grade for the ease of use sub-criterion is the average between $s{impression}$ and s{time} .